-I was looking for information about how single moms can manage on a low income budget.
+I was looking for information about how single moms can budget their sometimes limited income.
 It’s easy to find information for two parent households but rarely for one parent households.

 I found something that might be helpful for single moms (with one child) who make less than $25k a year.
 The following image shows the percentage that could be spent for three income amounts.
 They are broken up over about 10-15 categories.